 Feel free to ignore this question if you’d like.
 I’m sure you get a lot of emails from random devs, especially lately.

 Straight to the point, just read your taco bell programming post and was intrigued by it, but it didn’t mention anything about dev preferences or the dev experience.
-For example, writing something in bash (like Hubot for example) might take less code to do it in Python or CoffeeScript or whatever and it might be the more solid solution but most devs will go way out of their way to avoid having to write something non-trivial in bash.
+For example, writing something in bash (like Hubot for example) might take less code than to do it in Python or CoffeeScript or whatever and it might be the more solid solution but most devs will go way out of their way to avoid having to write something non-trivial in bash.

 So the question is, how do you find a balance between simplicity/tried-and-tested-tools (taco bell ingredients) and ease or enjoyment of development (using a more modern language/tool just because it’s less annoying)?